froger-me/wp-packages-update-server/integration/docs/packages.md

 $params = array(
 	'data' => array(
 		'package_slug' => 'package-slug', // The slug of the package
-		'type'      => 'package-type',  // The type of package (plugin or theme) 'actions'      => array(        // The actions the token can be used for 'download',
+		'type'         => 'package-type', // The type of package (plugin, theme, generic) 'actions'      => array(          // The actions the token can be used for 'download',
 		),
 	),